Separation Lawyers

 - Legal Modification of Agreements

-- This may include modifying consent orders or informal agreements through negotiation or court.
+- Manage variations to consent orders or informal agreements through negotiation or court applications.

 - Child Custody and Support

-- We assist in developing child-focused parenting arrangements that promote stability.
+- Work with you to create child-focused parenting arrangements that promote stability.

 - Spousal Maintenance